lucee/lucee-docs/docs/04.guides/04.cookbooks/29.Threads-Scope/page.md

 );
 </cfscript>
 ```
-ATM we are using default max threads is 20, instead we plan to use a smart thread pool in the future it's based on your JVM(Java ExecutorService).
-So you don't want to take care how many threads were using system will do that and give best choice for you.
+Currently, the default max threads is 20.
+In the future, we plan to use a smart thread pool based on your JVM(Java ExecutorService).
+So you will not have to take care how many threads are being used.
+The system will do that, and provide the best choice for your code.

 ```lucee